morozovalexander/symfocommerce/README.md

 - News section, last news displayed on main page
 - Static pages and links to static pages in top menu
 - Slides on top page, slides management in admin section
+- Summernote editor for all descriptions
+- Sitemap autogeneration

 Print /admin to access admin section.